josmaf/bx-tensorflow-demo/doc/tutorial.md

 <img src="https://github.com/josmaf/bx-tensorflow-demo/blob/master/test/trousers.png"
      alt="Training image"/>

-And then running the predictor.py script, for which you need a Python environment with Tensorflow > 2.0.
+And then running the predictor.py script, for which you need a Python environment with TensorFlow > 2.0.

 The script will read the generated model file (it must be located in the same folder) and return a prediction: